Let’s be real.

 Asking for support opens a door that can lead to a lot more vulnerability.
 That doesn't bring out the "warm fuzzies" in most people.

 Remember, this isn’t about being “fixed” but healing through relationships.
 To do this work, it is crucial that you feel safe, cared for, and heard.
 We've all heard uncomfortable or painful stories about how therapy felt awkward, pointless, or worse.
-I consider it my responsibility to make sure that is not your takeaway - whether we are a good fit or not.
+I consider it my responsibility to make sure that is not your takeaway - whether I join your support system or not.
+I love working with therapy “first-timers” and those who may have experienced pain or disconnection in previous therapeutic settings.

 Research shows therapy is only productive when you've found a good therapeutic "fit."
 What this means, to me, is that my training, style, and personality can create a space for your goals that feels respectful, safe, empathic, and growth-focused.
 A good therapeutic relationship takes showing up with a genuine effort to understand and stay curious.
 It takes intentional time to develop.